vlladin/cohort-six/projects/pureth-eip-7919-erigon.md

 1. **Define Data Structures:** Adapt struct and field definitions for Erigon compatibility.
 2. **Design Interfaces:** Create matcher, indexer, and filtermap interfaces for modular implementation.
 3. **Implement Core Components:** Develop matcher logic for log value queries, indexer for event indexing, and filtermaps for efficient storage and retrieval.
-4. **Integrate Proof System:** Support verifiable log queries via  proofs.
+4. **Add Root Hash to Block Header:** Introduce a consensus-level change replacing `logs_bloom` with a `log_index_root` to enable fully verifiable endpoints.
+5. **Integrate Proof System:** Start with Geth’s early proof-of-concept ([log-proofs](https://pureth.guide/log-proofs/)) then try to research as there is not a lot of prior art.
-5. **Testing:** Use test vectors, Hive, Kurtosis, and RPC endpoints for comprehensive validation.
+6. **Testing:** Use test vectors, Hive, Kurtosis, and RPC endpoints for comprehensive validation.

 ### Data Structures